stephencookdev/moonfleetguesthouse/src/pages/dogs.md

       £6 per dog, per night to allow for extra cleaning.

-      Hot and cold water taps are available outside for muddy paws and we have a list of local dog friendly places to eat in the rooms.
+      Hot and cold water taps are available outside for muddy paws and we have a list of local dog friendly places to eat.

       We ask our furry friends' parents to bring a dog bed with them, as we don't allow dogs on the furniture.